 and other wildlife.
 Here you can enjoy the serenity and

 beauty of the natural landscape and return home with a

 From the early 1800's to the present, the land now known as Birdsong was transformed from pristine longleaf pine forest to a plantation, then farm, and now a center for conservation and learning.
 Founders Betty and Ed Komarek created this haven for wildlife so others will have a place to experience nature and become inspired to protect natural resources everywhere.
 Using fire, they created habitats that support a great diversity of wildlife species.
 The resulting living museum and outdoor classroom are used year round for natural history instruction and hands-on learning.

-• Twelve miles of Nature Trails provide the perfect setting for casual hiking and exploration. • The Butterfly Garden, vibrant with colorful butterflies from April - November is an entrancing place to relax and observe the butterfly life cycle. • Tune in to the sounds of nature at the Listening Place, a screened pavilion overlooking Big Bay Swamp.
+Features - Visit the Bird Window for an extraordinary and intimate bird-viewing experience.
+The surrounding gardens and pool have attracted over 160 species of birds, including many rare and first sightings. - Twelve miles of Nature Trails provide the perfect setting for casual hiking and exploration. - The Butterfly Garden, vibrant with colorful butterflies from April - November is an entrancing place to relax and observe the butterfly life cycle. - Tune in to the sounds of nature at the Listening Place, a screened pavilion overlooking Big Bay Swamp.